MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!-- Description-Source-ADMX -->
 This policy setting determines whether BitLocker protection is required for fixed data drives to be writable on a computer.

-- If you enable this policy setting, all fixed data drives that aren't BitLocker-protected will be mounted as read-only.
+- If you enable this policy setting, all fixed data drives that are not BitLocker-protected will be mounted as read-only.
 If the drive is protected by BitLocker, it will be mounted with read and write access.

-- If you disable or don't configure this policy setting, all fixed data drives on the computer will be mounted with read and write access.
+- If you disable or do not configure this policy setting, all fixed data drives on the computer will be mounted with read and write access.
 <!-- Device-FixedDrivesRequireEncryption-Description-End -->

 <!-- Device-FixedDrivesRequireEncryption-Editable-Begin -->